Skip to content

 Expert Q&A: Hoarding Disorder

 TV shows have raised awareness of the devastating impact hoarding behaviors can have on the individual and their loved ones.
-It is important for those affected to understand that TV shows, by their nature, may not capture all the time, effort and hard work that is a necessary part of any mental health treatment program.
-Hoarding, which became a new diagnostic entry in the DSM-5 in 2013, affects about 2-3 percent of individuals.
+It is important for people to understand that TV shows, by their nature, may not capture all the time, effort and hard work that is a necessary part of any mental health treatment program.
+Hoarding disorder, which became a new diagnostic entry in the DSM-5 in 2013, affects about 2-3 percent of the population.
 People with hoarding disorder have difficulty parting with possessions, clutter that interferes with normal functioning and marked distress and impairment.

 Below are some early signs that an individual may have hoarding behaviors.
 These behaviors are typically mild and progress over years.
-They may become a severe problem in adults in their 50s.
-However, not every person with hoarding symptoms has a hoarding disorder.
+They may develop into a severe problem in adults around their 50s.
+However, not every person with hoarding symptoms has hoarding disorder.

 • Difficulty letting go of things (throwing away, selling, recycling, giving away)